How To Deploy Blockchain Explorer For Development

 explorer.test in your browser to see it in action.

 php artisan explorer:forging-stats-build --days=30.
-Note that this may take a while to run, but after the initial 30 days are stored the new values will be appended to it through scheduled jobs.
+While this calculation may initially take a while to run, new values get appended through scheduled jobs after storing the initial 30 days.

-The vote report text file is generated through the
+The vote report text file gets created using the

 explorer:generate-vote-report command, which runs every 5 minutes by default.
 This job requires the existence of